Why become a Judge?

 Meet the judges who will be bringing their industry knowledge and category specific skillsets to assess the entrants.
 Each judge is carefully vetted to ensure impartiality and all judges sign a confidentiality agreement.
 Judges are selected based on their business experience and qualifications.
 Each panel has a cross section of experts to ensure the evaluation is thorough.

-Graham Shapiro
+Professor Graham Shapiro

 Alexander de Groot